tooniez/restassured-maven-java/README.md

 [![ci runs](https://github.com/tooniez/restassured-maven-java/actions/workflows/ci.yml/badge.svg)](https://github.com/tooniez/restassured-maven-java/actions/workflows/ci.yml)

-This is a Maven project that utilizes RestAssured and JUnit to evaluate how to achieve some tasks in `./.idea/notes.md` using test script `./src/test/java/TestAirQuality.java`
+This is a Maven project that utilizes RestAssured and JUnit to evaluate how to achieve some tasks in `./.idea/notes.md`

+The final test script that demonstrates the tasks is in - `./src/test/java/TestAirQuality.java`

 ## Prerequisites